t6251934-dotcom/Persian-Mini-App-Hub/README.md

-# Persian Mini-App Center (پرشین مینی‌اپ سنتر)
+# Persian Mini-App Hub (پرشین مینی‌اپ هاب)

 ## 🌟 Project Overview

-Persian Mini-App Center is a comprehensive Telegram-based super app marketplace designed specifically for the Persian-speaking ecosystem.
+Persian Mini-App Hub is a comprehensive Telegram-based super app marketplace designed specifically for the Persian-speaking ecosystem.
 This platform serves as the "Google Play Store" for Telegram, featuring mini-apps, bots, channels, and groups with integrated blockchain technology and token economy.

 ## 🎯 Vision